 - Phone orders, when a customer provides the credit card information over the phone to your business.

 - Recurring payments that are set up to bill automatically.

 How much does it cost to process credit cards remotely?

 Just like processing credit cards in person, your business will have to pay to process CNP payments.
-As a refresher, the three main types of credit card processing fees that make up your rate are interchange fees, assessment fees (charged by card brands like Visa, eftpos and Mastercard) and your payment provider’s markup.
+As a refresher, the three main types of credit card processing fees that make up your rate are interchange fees, assessment fees (charged by card brands like Visa, Mastercard, eftpos, American Express and JCB) and your payment provider’s markup.

 Generally, interchange fees are higher for CNP transactions because the chance of fraud and chargebacks is higher without the card present.
 These higher processing costs are then passed down to the merchant, which is why card-not-present transactions are usually more expensive than card-present transactions.

 In the 2016-17 financial year, card fraud totalled $538.2 million in Australia, with CNP fraud accounting for 82 per cent of all fraud on Australian cards.
 Payments experts expect this number to gradually increase with the growth and adoption of e-commerce.

 Understanding card-not-present fraud and how to prevent it